architech-boards/K82F-TD7740/source/qs.rst

 .. image:: _static/strip.jpg

-2. Install OpenSDA for the Freescale k82f board More information can be found at `segger website <https://www.segger.com/downloads/jlink>`_.
+2. Install OpenSDA for the NXP K82F board More information can be found at `segger website <https://www.segger.com/downloads/jlink>`_.
 Click on **J-Link OpenSDA - Board-Specific Firmwares** and download the firmware for the **FRDM-K82F**.

 .. image:: _static/download-OpenSDA.jpg